Prosperity

 - Investment in in-house research and development

-- Public net financial liabilities-to-GDP ratio
+- General government net financial liabilities-to-gross domestic product (GDP) ratio

-- Firm growth
+- Firm dynamism

 Employment and job quality